openroboticmetaverse/mvp_mujoco_simulation/README.md

 # MuJoCo Controllers

-Single-file, no dependency, pedagogical implementations of common controllers for MuJoCo.
+Single-file pedagogical implementations of common robotics controllers for MuJoCo.

 ## Installation

+MuJoCo is the only dependency required to run the controllers.

 ```bash
 pip install "mujoco>=3.1.0"